 - Whipped Sweet Potatoes Recipe

 Are root vegetables ever bad for you?
 While they offer a load of benefits, portion control is still important when it comes to root vegetables since they are high in starch, especially if you’re struggling to reach and maintain a healthy weight, stabilize blood sugar, reduce overall sugar in your diet or have diabetes.
 Remember that while root veggies can definitely be a part of a balanced diet, it’s important not to reduce their benefits by preparing them in unhealthy ways, such as slathered in lots of butter, cheese or processed oil.

 - Root vegetables, also called tubers or starchy vegetables, are considered all veggies that grow underground.
 A root vegetable is defined as “a fleshy enlarged root of a plant used as a vegetable.”

-- Common types of root vegetables include: potatoes, beets, parsnips, carrots, celeriac, parsnips, sweet potatoes, Jerusalem artichokes, jicama, yams and turnips.
+- Common types of root vegetables include: potatoes, beets, parsnips, carrots, celeriac, sweet potatoes, Jerusalem artichokes, jicama, yams and turnips.

 - Benefits of eating root veggies include: high fiber content, essential nutrients and starch/complex carbs, weight management and lack of gluten.

 - Root vegetables also provide important antioxidants, minerals like potassium and magnesium, vitamin C and vitamin A. They may be able to help reduce the risk for health problems like skin cancer, vision loss, cognitive decline and heart disease.

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 metabolism & healing